googleson78/liquidhaskell-cabal/README.md

 (Running `cabal configure` without `-fliquidhaskell` will turn it back off.)

-## Custom LiquidHaskell Flags
+## Custom `liquidhaskell-cabal` options

-There are additional custom flag fields that you can add to your `.cabal` file for each executable or library:
+There are additional custom option fields that you can add to your `.cabal` file for each executable or library:

 ### `x-liquidhaskell-options`